micahsnyder/micahsnyder.github.io/posts/2020-12-11-02-error-handling-in-c.md

 }
 ```

-The `else if` pattern is works out ok for a few calls in but it breaks down a bit when you need to set variables or make standalone calls like our call to lock & unlock the mutex, or to allocate memory for the global data array if needed.
+The "else if" pattern works out ok for a few calls in but it breaks down a bit when I needed to set variables and when making standalone calls like our call to lock & unlock the mutex, and to allocate memory as-needed for the global data array.

 With some careful planning and well structured functions, this pattern can be quite effective, but it does take a surprising amount of effort.

-I used to like the `else if` pattern quite a bit.
-Nowadays, the `goto done` pattern is my error handling method of choice.
-The `goto done` pattern is easier to read, write, and maintain.
+I used to like the "else if" pattern quite a bit.
+Nowadays, the "goto done" pattern is my error handling method of choice.
+The "goto done" pattern is easier to read, write, and maintain.